 If you have a job, more than likely you’re writing and reading emails on a daily basis.
 When you read an email that is riddled with errors, or has too much information, or too little information, or is just too much of a hassle for what it’s worth, work becomes that much harder.
 In fact, being on top of your email game is especially important when it comes to streamlining everyday processes.

-You don’t want to be someone that sends these types of emails.
+You don’t want to be someone that sends these types of emails – regardless of whether you are using emails as a means of marketing or whether they are just a part of your daily business life.
 Research from all over the place shows that making errors significantly impacts how people perceive you.
 And it is very easy to make simple errors in emails.

 This article will teach you how to write a business email with proper format, tone, and punctuation.
 Basically, you want to keep it simple and professional, and double check your writing before you hit send, but there are a lot more intricacies that go into these general rules.
 Read on to make sure your perception in your work environment is not tarnished by your email game.